YUSD Stablecoin (YUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 YUSD Stablecoin Historical Price

-According to the latest data gathered on YUSD Stablecoin live price page, the current price of YUSD Stablecoin is 0.995789USD.
-The circulating supply of YUSD Stablecoin(YUSD) is 11.86M YUSD , giving it a market capitalization of $11.81M.
+According to the latest data gathered on YUSD Stablecoin live price page, the current price of YUSD Stablecoin is 0.995195USD.
+The circulating supply of YUSD Stablecoin(YUSD) is 11.86M YUSD , giving it a market capitalization of $11.80M.

 The YUSD Stablecoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of YUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.